rasta-mouse/Crystal-Loaders/README.md

 ### Notes

-1. I've only written for x64.
+1. I've only written for x64 architecture.